Whistleblowing Policy (Public Interest Disclosure)

 External Disclosures

+The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
+In most cases you should not find it necessary to alert anyone externally.
 The law recognises that in some circumstances it may be appropriate for you to report your concerns to an external body such as a regulator.
 It will very rarely, if ever, be appropriate to alert the media.
-We strongly encourage you to seek advice before reporting a concern to anyone external.
-The independent whistleblowing charity, Public Concern at Work, operates a confidential helpline, their contact details are: (020) 7404 6609: whistle@pcaw.co.uk: www.pcaw.co.uk.
+We strongly encourage you to seek advice before reporting a concern to anyone external and to make use of the independent and confidential Protect whistleblowing helpline, whose details are set out at the end of this policy.

 Search